The Palestinian

 The Palestinian (الفلسطيني) is a 66-minute TV documentary from 1977.
 It was produced by and starred Vanessa Redgrave, and directed by Roy Battersby.

+Plot

+The documentary is about the PLO (Palestine Liberation Organization) and the ongoing Israeli–Palestinian conflict.
+The film features an interview with Yasser Arafat, the chairman of the PLO, as well as testimonies from the survivors of the Tel al-Zaatar massacre.

+Production

+In an interview with Adam Higginbotham for the Daily Telegraph in 2012, Vanessa Redgrave revealed that she funded the documentary by selling her house that she shared with her three children, Natasha Richardson, Joely Richardson, and Carlo Gabriel Nero.

+Release

+The documentary was first screened for television producers in New York City in October 1977.

 Controversy

+When attempting to put The Palestinian on television, Redgrave contacted Joey Adams for some assistance.
+Adams, who was Jewish, was reportedly so upset that he not only hung up on Redgrave, but told outlets such as The New York Post and The Jewish Week about the phone call.
+Adams alleged that Redgrave said Israel was a "fascist nation and must be dismantled if peace is to come to the Middle East".
+In a call with the Chicago Sun-Times, Redgrave said those were Yasser Arafat's words and not her's.
+Alfred Lilienthal, in his book The Zionist Connection, wrote that the first part of the quote was her lingo – but the second part of the quote wasn't.

-The Palestinian was perceived by some critics as anti-Israeli.
-The Anti-Defamation League's honorary chairman criticized the film, stating that some of the responses of the people she interviews weren't translated from Arabic, that the film showed children training with guns and that the phrase, "Kill the enemy!" kept being repeated.
-The president of Actors Equity in the United States criticized the film's interview with the chairman of the Palestine Liberation Organization (PLO), Yasser Arafat, in which he said that the only solution to the Middle East problem is the liquidation of the State of Israel, and Redgrave responded with, "Certainly".
+Upon release, the documentary was perceived by some critics as anti-Israeli.
+The Anti-Defamation League's honorary chairman criticised the film, stating that some of the responses of the people she interviews weren't translated from Arabic, that the film showed children training with guns and that the phrase, "Kill the enemy!" kept being repeated.
+Theodore Bikel, the president of Actors Equity in the United States said he had read the script and mentioned the film's interview with Arafat, in which Arafat said that the only solution to the Middle East problem is the liquidation of the State of Israel, and Redgrave responded with, "Certainly".